LifeBogger presents the Full Story of a Football Genius known by the Nickname; “Raumdeuter or False 9”.

-He was born to Roman Catholic parents Klaudia Muller his mother, and Gerhard Müller, his father.
+He was born to Roman Catholic parents – Klaudia Muller, his mother, and Gerhard Müller, his father.
 They hold the most common family surname in Germany.

 Müller grew up in the nearby village of Pähl.
-As a child, he was a good listener and a very polite child all thanks to his parents who afforded the best of home training for their first son.
+As a child, he was a good listener and a very polite child, all thanks to his parents, who afforded the best of home training for their first son.

-Thomas Muller was two and half years younger than his kid brother.
+Thomas Muller was two and a half years younger than his kid brother.
 Simon himself was the last son and baby of the family.

-Being the first son gave Thomas Muller a greater sense of responsibility and a call to achieve greatness which could only be seen in football which he played while in school.
+Being the first son gave Thomas Muller a greater sense of responsibility and a call to achieve the greatness which could only be seen in football, which he played while in school.

 Family friend Wolfgang Tuffentsamer once recalled… “Muller stood out playing for Pähl very early on.
 I remember one season where we scored 165 goals, and Müller bagged 120 of them.”

 A year he made a 50-kilometre (31 mi) journey to join the youth system of the Bundesliga giant.
 The rest, as they say, is now history.

-Thomas and Lisa met in 2006 (both 17 at the time) and they started dating.
-Two years later he proposed her on Christmas Eve in front of her parents’ home.Thomas Muller Love Story with Lisa
+Thomas and Lisa met in 2006 (both 17 at the time), and they started dating.
+Two years later, he proposed to her on Christmas Eve in front of her parents’ home.

 They waited for about a year and were married in 2009 at the registry office of Ismaning, celebrating afterwards with their close family.
 Their ordinary wedding photo seen below denotes a typical German Pähl Wedding Culture.

-Thomas Muller love story is all about Love their simplicity and humbleness.
-Below is Thomas Muller with his Lady of Love Lisa.Thomas and Lisa- The true meaning of love and happiness
+Thomas Muller’s love story is all about support, both lovers’ simplicity and humbleness.
+Below is the Footballer with his Lady of Love- Lisa.

 Thomas Muller’s wife Lisa Muller have participated severally at the Munich Indoors event.
 This is a time her husband suspends all football duties to help the love of his life.

 The accomplished dressage rider and won a German national title in that event.
 Although Muller is himself forbidden to ride by Bayern, he has his own special job title when at the stables.
 He is the Managing Director of Carrots.

 He’s interested in horses and this is why we move with ours to the field at all times.
 When we are together we talk more about horses and not really about football,’ she said.

 Away from football, Thomas is a man who will let the rest of the world get on with attracting media attention while he retreats to his quiet life at home with his wife Lisa.

 ‘Breeding is a little bit for fun,’ he said.
 ‘For sure I want to breed the best horse I can.
 But it’s difficult and a bit of luck.
 But I try my best to optimise.’